nxxm/cpp-gh-action/README.md

 ``exclude_test`` :  ``--test-exclude`` : regular expression to match test to exclude.
 When --test=all is passed, this allows excluding a test or more.

 ``etra_args`` : You can enter all the other options of nxxm

+``need_secret`` : If you need to register to nxxm and if you use the Github secret (https://nxxm-docs.readthedocs.io/en/latest/08-continious-integration.html)